Using a network named "openwireless.org"? Check out important information about this network.

 - Will opening my wireless network slow down my Internet connection? +

 For users whose routers give them the option of running a second "guest network" that is open, this should not slow down your primary network.
-We currently have a series of tutorials for how to set these networks up.
 In the meantime, if your router doesn't have this option, you still will most likely be able to open your network without any noticeable slowdown.
 Most networks have far more capacity than is used at any given time, and it is unlikely that your guests' usage will affect your experience on the Internet.
 However, the best test for this is an empirical one: try running an open network!
 If your open network is noticeably slower and you have some technical know-how, you could try figuring out if there are any power users slowing it down and ban those users, or you could simply revert to a protected network.

 Myths and Facts: Running Open Wireless and liability for what others do